AkashChintaluri/elimai-q2/README.md

 ## Acknowledgments

-- Azure Document Intelligence service
+- Azure Document Intelligence for OCR capabilities
-- Flask web framework
+- Flask for the web framework
-- Bootstrap for the UI
+- Hypercorn for async server support